rtek1000/DDS-915-DIY/README.md

 ![img](https://raw.githubusercontent.com/rtek1000/DDS-915-DIY/main/Hardware/Doc/filter_zd915.png)

 - - Two water bottle spouts
-- - Two aluminum rivets (used to shield sheet metal, POP Rivets)
+- - Two aluminum rivets (used to shield sheet metal, POP Rivets) Inlet 4mm, outlet 6mm (outside diameter)
 - - Two hex bolt nuts
 - - Glue to seal the aluminum rivet to the bottle cap
 - - A light spring can be used to keep the cotton ball pressed against the aluminum rivet